-- The Health Plans shall reimburse Ke Ola Mamo, the facility that has a grant for the American Indian and Alaska Native Healthcare in Hawaii Project, for services provided to Members who are qualified to receive services from an Indian Health Service facility as set forth in Title 42, USC, Section 1396u-2(h)(2); and Title V of the American Recovery and Reinvestment Act of 2009, Section 5006. - 2) The Health Plans shall pay Ke Ola Mamo for Covered Services at a negotiated rate, or in the absence of a negotiated rate, at a rate not less than the level and amount of payment the Health Plan would make for the services provided by non-participating providers.
+- The Health Plan shall reimburse private hospitals a uniform payment increase.
+The details of this program are in Appendix N2. - e.
+Ke Ola Mamo - The Health Plans shall reimburse Ke Ola Mamo, the facility that has a grant for the American Indian and Alaska Native Healthcare in Hawaii Project, for services provided to Members who are qualified to receive services from an Indian Health Service facility as set forth in Title 42, USC, Section 1396u-2(h)(2); and Title V of the American Recovery and Reinvestment Act of 2009, Section 5006. - 2) The Health Plans shall pay Ke Ola Mamo for Covered Services at a negotiated rate, or in the absence of a negotiated rate, at a rate not less than the level and amount of payment the Health Plan would make for the services provided by non-participating providers. - f.
+Hospice - The Health Plan shall pay hospice providers Medicaid hospice rates as calculated by DHS and CMS.

-f.
-Hospice

-The Health Plan shall pay hospice providers Medicaid hospice rates as calculated by DHS and CMS.
 The Health Plan shall implement these rates on October 1 of each year.

-g.
-Nursing Facility

-- 1) The Health Plan shall reimburse nursing facilities in accordance with HRS §§346E and 346D-1.5 utilizing an acuity-based system at rates equal to the current Medicaid fee schedule. - The Health Plan shall participate in the DHS nursing facility quality payment program.
-The details of this programs are in Appendix P2

-- 3) The Health Plan shall reimburse public nursing facilities a uniform payment increase.
+- g.
+Nursing Facility - The Health Plan shall reimburse nursing facilities in accordance with HRS §§346E and 346D-1.5 utilizing an acuity-based system at rates equal to the current Medicaid fee schedule. - The Health Plan shall participate in the DHS nursing facility quality payment program.
+The details of this program are in Appendix M4. - 3) The health Plan shall reimburse public nursing facilities a uniform payment increase.
 These payments shall be made to HHSC, who will in turn reimburse the public nursing facilities.
-The details of this program are in Appendix P2 - 4) The Health Plan shall reimburse public nursing facilities a pandemic payment.
-The details of this program are in Appendix N4. - 5) During a Public Health Emergency, DHS may include preprint language fr emergency situations.

-h.
-COVID-19 vaccine administration fee

-1) The Health Plan shall reimburse outpatient pharmacies and other outpatient vaccine providers, for COVID-19 vaccine administration fees at rates equal to \$18.59/\$30.68 for first/second dose and \$30.68 for single dose for service dates through March 31, 2021, and at rates equal to \$43.68 for any dose for service dates from April 1, 2021 through December 31, 2021.
+The details of this program are in Appendix N1 - the Health Plan shall reimburse nursing facilities a pandemic payment.
+The details of this program are in Appendix N4 - 5) During a Public Health Emergency.
+DHS may include preprint language for emergency situations. - h.
+COVID-19 vaccine administration fee - 1) The Health Plan shall reimburse outpatient pharmacies and other outpatient vaccine providers, for COVID-19 vaccine administration fees at rates equal to \$18.59/\$30.68 for first/second dose and \$30.68 for single dose for service dates through March 31, 2021, and at rates equal to \$43.68 for any dose for service dates from April 1, 2021 through December 31, 2021. - i.
+Primary Care Payment Enhancement Program